-Chlorophylls are unstable compounds and very sensitive to Chief in the light and air, undergoing isomerisations and oxidations.
+Chlorophylls are unstable compounds and very sensitive to light and air, undergoing isomerisations and oxidations.
 Samples therefore must be subjected to the minimum exposure of light and air, all work should be carried out in dim light and solutions should be kept in glassware, covered with a black cloth.